-Export Bitstream tool when the device is configured with Custom Security option in the Security Policy Manager - SmartFusion2 and IGLOO2
+This topic describes the export bitstream tool when the device is configured with Custom Security option in the Security Policy Manager - SmartFusion2 and IGLOO2.
+For information about exporting your bitstream, see the Export Bitstream topic.

-See the Export Bitstream topic for information on exporting your bitstream.

-Figure 131 · Export Bitstream Dialog Box with Enable Custom Security Options in the Security Policy Manager Design Settings:
+Figure 9-3.
+Export Bitstream Dialog Box with Configured Custom Security Options in the Security Policy Manager